 UNFPA is the United Nations sexual and reproductive health agency.
 UNFPA is working to deliver a world where every pregnancy is wanted, every childbirth is safe, and every young person's potential is fulfilled.
 By 2030, we aim to achieve universal access to sexual and reproductive health and rights for all by:

 - Ending unmet need for family planning

-UNFPA’s Headquarters are located in New York.
-The Fund works in over 155 countries around the world.
-For more information on UNFPA’s work, please visit our website at www.unfpa.org.
+UNFPA’s Headquarters are located in New York, and the Fund works in over 155 countries around the world.
+For more information on UNFPA’s work and mandate, please visit our website at www.unfpa.org.

 Under the direct supervision and guidance of the UNFPA Country/Regional Representative or other appointed staff, the intern will assist the Country/Regional Office.
 The position may include the following:

 Tasks and Responsibilities

 1. Drafting working documents related to project management, communications etc.

 2. Collecting and analyzing data